 Consult with organizations, individuals and exercise professionals with regards to exercise psychology skills training and consultation.

 Organise and operate workshops for coaches, teachers and exercise specialist in aspects of sport and exercise psychology.

 Guide and advise clubs, schools, coaches, parents and athletes in the application of sport psychology theories and practices and assist NGBs in the area of planning and implementing policy relating to participation, performance and periodisation of the training from a psychological perspective.

 Provide an arena for sports people to engage in reflective assessment of their involvement in sports, exercise and future developments.

 Plan and conduct research in sport and exercise psychology.

 The programme is delivered through a blend of methods consisting of lectures, seminars, workshops, projects, e-learning and placement.
-The course is a full time course and lectures will run every Monday from 9 to 5 in semester 1 and 2.
+Students are expected to complete the full 90 credits over 3 semesters.
+Lectures will run every Monday from 9 to 5 in semester 1 and 2.
 Students must attend the residential weeks in each semester.
 Semester 3 also consists of 1 residential week and will be used to facilitate meetings with a personal portfolio supervisor.
 A student who accumulates 60 credits in Semester 1 and 2 and who does not wish to complete the MSc may, at the discretion of the Programme Board, be awarded a Postgraduate Diploma in Applied Sport & Exercise Psychology.